katesowles/http-single-resource/LAB.md

 ## Bonus Points For More Fun:

+* App: *3pts*
+	* Server an index.html that displays data and allows users to manipulate using api methods

 * Reanimation: *2pts*
 	* Persist your data store when server closes and read it when it starts